icgc-argo/argo-docs/docs/submitting-clinical-data.md

 1. Download a **TSV Template** for each data type that you are submitting.
 Format your file(s) according to the current [Data Dictionary](/dictionary) specifications for each clinical data type.
 1. Once your file(s) are formatted, click the **Upload Files** button and select the file(s) from the browser.
 Only TSV file types are supported, and the file names must begin with data type that is being submitted.
 For example, _donor-[anything].tsv_ would be a correctly formatted name for the donor file.
 1. Upon uploading, if there are any errors in your file they will be displayed within the Clinical Submission workspace.
 The error report will also be available for download.
 You must fix all of the errors that are listed within your file(s) and then reupload them.
 1. Valid files will be available for review within the file preview tables.
-You can review the file data for each data type using by using the tabs on the left of the preview area.
+You can review the file data for each data type by using the tabs on the left of the preview area.

 ## Validating Clinical Data Files
 Uploaded data must be checked for accuracy against the data in the current submission, as well as any data that has previously been submitted for your program.